 QC inspector used the materials and requirements provided by importers to check products according to agreed-upon standards.
 These materials typically include the purchase order (PO), Design material, packaging materials, QC checklists and other documents.
 You may also like to see if your products passed on-site tests related to function, performance or safety. and need the quality inspectors document any deviations from these requirements in their report.(Related: What’s a quality control inspection checklist?)

-Not just the product testing, conformity and quantity check, another major factor of inspection results is what’s called an acceptable quality limits (AQL) result.
+Not just the product testing, conformity and quantity check, another major factor of inspection results is what’s called an acceptance or acceptable quality limits (AQL) result.
 QC inspector often apply an AQL standard during inspection to determine the quality of a lot of shipment based on defect findings from random sampling, so before you proceed inspection, choosing the AQL to balance the cost with insight into order quality also important. below is the interpretation for your product inspection results

 About 3 different inspection result to a product inspection